-This section lists the WID functions used by other parts of MPG, CMAP, and DDX handlers. "" on page 103 provides a description of the expected use of these routines.
+This section lists the WID functions used by other parts of MPG, CMAP, and DDX handlers.

 General Routines

 These routines are used by several different software components of the server, including MPG, CMAP, and the device handler.
 The device handler can call some of these routines from screen function wrappers such as CreateWindow, or from the device-dependent WID functions supplied to widScreenInit.